palahsu/on-off/README.md

 # on-off
-On or Off Choosing Fun Game Py. if else elif while fun!
+On or Off & Yes or No Choosing Fun Game Py. if else elif while fun!

 For any kind of help, support, payment, suggestion and request ask me on Gmail / Telegram: